nus-cs2103-AY2223S1/tp/docs/UserGuide_CS2101.md

 ![Partition](images/UG-screenshots/UiPartition.png)

 Basic Instructions:
-1. Type the following command in the [Input Command](#ui-overview) section, and press Enter on your keyboard to execute it.
+1. Type the following command in the [Command Input](#ui-overview) section, and press Enter on your keyboard to execute it.
 For example, typing `help` and pressing Enter will open the help window.
 Below are some example commands you can start with:
     - `list`: Lists all students.
     - `add n/John Doe p/98765432 np/81239090 e/johnd@example.com a/John street, block 123, #01-01`: Adds a student named